miguelmartens/cnpa-study-guide/README.md

-# Certified Cloud Native Platform Engineering Associate (CPNA) Advanced Study Guide
+# Certified Cloud Native Platform Engineering Associate (CNPA) Advanced Study Guide

-This advanced study guide is organized by the CPNA exam domains and their key competencies.
+This advanced study guide is organized by the CNPA exam domains and their key competencies.
 It provides a comprehensive overview of essential concepts in platform engineering, with an emphasis on modern Kubernetes-based platforms and DevOps practices.
-Each section aligns with the official CPNA domains, integrating recent topics such as HEART metrics, SBOM attestations, Helm commands, Kubernetes core components, and OpenTofu (Terraform's open-source fork).
+Each section aligns with the official CNPA domains, integrating recent topics such as HEART metrics, SBOM attestations, Helm commands, Kubernetes core components, and OpenTofu (Terraform's open-source fork).
 The guide is structured for clarity, with headings for each domain and subheadings for specific competencies, ensuring an easy-to-follow learning path.

 ## Table of Contents